-The short answer is that there is no easy way to co-parent with a narcissist.
-In fact, the best San Francisco / Marin County family law attorney and therapist will not be make this type of co-parenting easy.
+The best answer is that there is no easy way to co-parent with a narcissist.
+In fact, the best San Francisco / Marin County family law attorney and therapist will not make this type of co-parenting easy.
 Because a narcissistic co-parent’s goal is to create conflict, they are fundamentally unable to put their children first.
 So, they make impossible co-parents.
-Thus, having a San Francisco family lawyer who understands your co-parent’s narcissistic behaviors will help you have a strong legal strategy to deal with their manipulation.
+Thus, having a San Francisco family lawyer who understands your co-parent’s narcissistic behaviors will help you to get a strong legal strategy to deal with their manipulation.

 Just because a person is a narcissist doesn’t mean they lose child custody.
 In fact, the state of California favors joint physical and legal custody when both parents agree to it.
 If parents don’t agree, the court has the widest discretion possible to design a parenting plan that is in a child’s best interests.
 If your ex is “too into himself,” “vain” or “selfish,” he or she may have the trait of narcissism.
 However, although narcissism is a trait, it can also be a personality disorder.